robinboncoeur/mygitblender/README.md

 *Note: This script was previously called "Shaders-Addon", a name which which wasn't particularly descriptive or even accurate, so if you're looking for that script, this is it (the newer version, that is).*

 **Figure Shaders** is a script for humanoid figures that were originally designed for Smith-Micro's Poser.
 These figures, once exported from Poser and imported into Blender have no textures as such: this script uses the image files associated with these figures to paint skin, eyes and mouth shaders.
-The image sets are usually provided by the figure or character maker aND are typically in a folder in the textures directory in the main runtime folder.
+The image sets are usually provided by the figure or character maker and are typically in a folder in the textures directory in the main runtime folder.

 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
 As of 07-Nov-2016, the most recent version is **0.43**.
 The file you will download is **FigureShaders-Master.zip**.